derek-will/SocketCANSharp/README.md

 SocketCAN# releases prior to 0.7.0 target .NET 5.
 SocketCAN# v0.7.0 and later target .NET Standard 2.0.

+SocketCAN# has been tested to run on Windows via the WSL (Windows Subsystem for Linux).
+Instructions on how to set up a WSL instance for running SocketCAN# are available [here](doc/WSLSetup.md).

 ### Example Code

 * CanBusSniffer : Simple CAN bus analyzer